 - Add the flour and stir constantly for about 30 seconds letting the raw flour cook.

 - Bring soup to a boil and then simmer for 15-20 minutes, stir occasionally until thickened.

-- When thickened, Add peas, corn, and chicken.
+- When thickened the soup has thickened add peas, corn, and chicken.

-- Continue to cook on low until the corn and peas are heated through.
+- Continue to cook on low until the corn and peas are heated through (about 5 minutes).

-- If soup gets too thick add a bit more milk and stir.
+- Note: If soup gets too thick add a bit more milk and stir.